 (If you have a special order, like a whole fillet, or you fancy a rolled sirloin to roast for example, just let us know and we'll do our best to help)

 Want an extra special gift for the foodie in your life?
 How about a Cotswold Wagyu Beef Box Voucher so they can arrange their own treat.
 Contact us for details and to order a Gift Voucher.

 Our thanks to loyal restaurant and catering customers who offer Cotwold Wagyu on their menus, giving their own customers the chance to experience our beef.

-The Clarence Social, Cheltenham - enjoy the house Cotswold Wagyu burger (a real best-seller), or a delicious Cotswold Wagyu steak in this relaxed and contemporary environment in the heart of Cheltenham.
+The Clarence Social, Cheltenham - enjoy the house Cotswold Wagyu burger (a real best-seller), in a relaxed and contemporary environment in the heart of Cheltenham.